 All athletes have the right to compete in sport knowing that they, and their competitors, are clean.

-The Scottish Wrestling Association (SWA) believes in clean wrestling and work in partnership with the British Wrestling Association (BWA), UK Anti-Doping (UKAD), sportscotland and United World Wrestling to ensure that the integrity of wrestling is protected.
+Scottish Wrestling (SW) believes in clean wrestling and work in partnership with the British Wrestling Association (BWA), UK Anti-Doping (UKAD), sportscotland and United World Wrestling to ensure that the integrity of wrestling is protected.

 The use of performance-enhancing drugs and other doping behaviour severely damages the legitimacy of sport and undermines the integrity of clean athletes.